d3vilguard/mesa-minimal-git-script/README.md

 ## Running it

-Make sure it's executable and run it in a terminal.
+Make sure it's executable (from your file manager or **chmod +x filename.sh** ) and run it in a terminal.
 Should be automated.
 If it fails, well probably some new commit got made.
 I just share my script, if I fix it for myself, it will get fixed for you too.

 ## Disclaimer